MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1710-General-PreLoan-Policies-Procedures-Common-Electric-Loans-Guarantees/subpart-C-Loan-Purposes-Basic-Policies/section-1710.106.md

 (ii) The purchase of an ownership interest in new or existing transmission or generation facilities to serve RE Act beneficiaries.

-(3) *Warehouse and garage facilities.* The purchase, remodeling, or construction of warehouse and garage facilities required for the operation of a borrower's system.
-See paragraph (b) of this section.
+(3) *Headquarters Offices, Warehouse, and garage facilities.* The purchase, remodeling, or construction of headquarters office, other headquarters facilities, warehouse, and garage facilities required for the operation of a borrower's system. *See* paragraph (b) of this section.

 (4) *Interest.* The payment of interest on indebtedness incurred by a borrower to finance the construction of generation and transmission facilities during the period preceding the date such facilities are placed into service, if requested by the borrower and found necessary by RUS.